-The Bachelor of Science in Cybersecurity and Information Assurance is specifically designed for students seeking to enter the rapidly growing and highly in-demand field of cybersecurity.
+The Bachelor of Science in Cybersecurity and Information Assurance is specifically designed for students seeking to enter the highly in-demand field of cybersecurity, which the U.S. Bureau of Labor Statistics projects will grow 28 percent from 2016 to 2026.
 The program prepares students to assess and investigate the misuse of data and information systems for careers in data security, corporate investigations, cybercrime, risk analysis, information assurance and related fields.

 The Bachelor of Science in Cybersecurity and Information Assurance was developed with guidance from data security leaders and hiring managers in the public and private sectors.
 The degree combines the governance, risk and compliance (GRC) skills employers are seeking with those that students will need to be successful now and in the future.
 Through the study of technology, investigative processes and cyber-related offenses, students will be prepared to address corporate risks and enter the field as specialists on data security and cybercrime.